Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/9-summary.md

 ## Check your knowledge

-1. Question?
+1. What is the primary difference between lists and tuples in Python?
-	- Answer
+	- Tuples are mutable, while lists are not
-	- Answer
+	- Lists are mutable, while tuples are not
-	- Answer
+	- Lists support insertion and deletion, while tuples support only deletion
-	- Answer
+	- Lists can be enumerated, but tuples can not

 1. Question?
 	- Answer